Helena Roerich: Marriage and family

-Nicholas and Roerich had two children.
+The couple had two children.
 In August 1902, their eldest son George was born.
 Later, he became a world-renowned scientist and orientalist.
 Their younger son, Svetoslav, was born in October 1904.
 He became a painter.

 Roerich supported all of her husband's initiatives, and went deeply into all his fields of study.
 In 1903 and 1904, they traveled together through forty old Russian cities to find sources of national history and culture.
-During these travels, Roerich had taken expert photographs of churches, architecture monuments, paintings, and ornaments.
-She also mastered the art of restoration and, together with Nicholas Konstantinovich, recovered some the masterpieces of great artists such as Rubens, Breugel, Van Dyke, and van Orley, that had been hidden by the latest paint layers.
+During these travels, Roerich took expert photographs of churches, architecture monuments, paintings, and ornaments.
+She also mastered the art of restoration and, together with Nicholas Konstantinovich, recovered some the masterpieces of great artists such as Rubens, Breughel, Van Dijck, and Belgian artist Bernard van Orley, that had been hidden by later paint layers.
 She also displayed her artistic intuition by collecting works of art and antiquities.
-Roerichs collected a beautiful family collection, composed of more than 300 works, which they later had transferred to the Hermitage Museum.
-Roerich also knew archeology well.
-Together with her husband, she often left for excavations in the regions of Novgorod's and Tver's, and took part in the work.
+Roerich built a beautiful family collection, composed of more than 300 works, which they later had transferred to the Hermitage Museum.
+Roerich also knew archeology.
+Together with her husband, she often left for excavations in the regions of Novgorod and Tver, taking part in the work.